shosasaki0101/careleave-repl/README.md

 ## License
 **For academic demonstration only.**
 This replication package is provided as part of a PhD application.
 All rights reserved.
-Redistribution of raw data is not included.
+Reuse, redistribution, or modification in any form is prohibited.

 ---